 Seriously, Santelli should be on the way to DC tonight.
 And he should stand outside the White House gates until they let him in.

-e are staring into an abyss worse than 1,000 9/11's.
+If you believe Cramer, we are staring into an abyss worse than 1,000 9/11's.
 Worst than 100 Pearl Harbors.
 We're on the verge of something that could take down America, and the world, and change your life forever.
 All wealth gone.
 People fighting in the streets.
 Governments overthrown.
 Money worthless.
 You know, just another day.

 When a perma-bull like Cramer is talking about the end of the stock market and anarchy, I take note.
 Because it truly could be the end, or it could be the bottom.